The Full Story

 Letting Go, Filling Up... and obeying the seasons

 Think of the garden in your yard, with more presence, it grows with more grace and more love.
 It is a teacher and healer, and thrives with attention.
 The Inner Garden helps us to be in tune with the seasons of our lives.
-It shows us when to rest and when to harvest, how to be patient and when to move swiftly.
+It helps us understanding when to rest and when to harvest, how to be patient and when to move swiftly.
 It is powerful in its beauty and so much beyond that.

 Only you know the best doorway to enter your garden.
 Welcome yourself home to yours.